charlieroberts/interface.server.2/src/ApplicationManager.js.md

       },

 *createOutputFunctionForMapping* call transform function and then applies end-user expressions as needed.
-Finally, it emits the *value* event, which causes the mapping object to forward the resulting value to all its destinations.
+Finally, it emits the *value* event, which causes the mapping object to forward the resulting value to all its receivers.

       createOutputFunctionForMapping : function( mapping ) {
         return function( inputValue, previousInput ) { // 'this' will be bound to output app input...